 Scholarly Commons Citation

 Babcock, Hope M., "A Civic-Republican Vision of "Domestic Dependent Nations" in the Twenty-First Century: Tribal Sovereignty Re-Envisioned, Reinvigorated, and Re-Empowered" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 952.
+952.